 - Mundane Made Awesome: The Doctor and Jack running through the halls with their coats flapping.

-- Where to start?
-The Doctor for not recognizing his old nemesis, Martha for getting Professor Yana to open the watch, Jack for latching onto the TARDIS and causing a huge chunk of the mess....
+- The Doctor for not recognizing his old nemesis (although, in fairness, he had no real way to do so), Martha for getting Professor Yana to open the watch, Jack for latching onto the TARDIS and causing a huge chunk of the mess...

-- Also a sort of more implied one — considering how many times humanity would have been wiped out without the Doctor's help, he's clearly part of the reason why they're still alive at the end of the universe.
-Considering what they're facing, though, it might have been kinder to let them get killed off earlier.
+- Also a sort of more implied one considering how many times humanity would have been wiped out without the Doctor's help, he's clearly part of the reason why they're still alive at the end of the universe.
+Considering the bleak ending they're facing, though, it might have been kinder to let them get killed off earlier.

 - The Night That Never Ends: All the stars have burnt out a long time ago.

-- Pardon My Klingon: Apparently Chantho forgoing her Verbal Tic would be the equivalent of swearing.
+- Pardon My Klingon: Chantho forgoing her Verbal Tic would be the equivalent of swearing.